-In 2015 the Florida Department of Environmental Protection performed a Source Water Assessment on our system and a search of the data sources indicated one potential source of contamination near our wells, with low susceptibility level.
+In 2016 the Florida Department of Environmental Protection performed a Source Water Assessment on our system and a search of the data sources indicated one potential source of contamination near our wells, with low susceptibility level.
 The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp or they can be obtained from our office 850-623-8750.

-Our website: eastmiltonwater.org is available for information and online payments with the Unipay System.
-The website also contains a link to the Santa Rosa County website for fire hydrant locations.
+We hope the new redesigned website: eastmiltonwater.org is more user friendly.
+This site has easy access to information for commonly asked questions, links to additional water quality information and now is offering Web pay through the Unipay System.
+Our website also contains a link to the Santa Rosa County website for fire hydrant locations.
 This may be a helpful tool for area homeowner's.
 ACH Bank Drafting is available, please inquire at our office.
 Our staff will be happy to assist you with the information.